laitinenp/az-py/README.md

 Program 4: az-del-teams.py
 Description: generate az commands for removing existing azure teams and organization members using teams json file.
-Prerequisite: Azure resources created using the script created by the gen-teams-az.bat
+Prerequisite: Azure resources created using the script created by the programs 2 and 3.

 > py gen-del-teams.py teams.json > del-teams-users-az.bat